myungjinlee/GLYCO/README.md

 **1. Before you run GLYCO: There are some requirements you may have to check before running the program.<br />**
    - 1.1.
 FreeSASA (https://freesasa.github.io/) and python3 should be installed.<br />
    - 1.2.
-Coordinate section of input PDB files should follow the standard ATOM/HETATM format of PDB (http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html) with the exact location of , x,y,z column number.<br />
+Coordinate section of input PDB files should follow the standard ATOM/HETATM record format of PDB (http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html) from column 1 to 54.<br />
    - 1.3.
 Protein residues in PDB files should be named as below.
 Especially, please check if your histidine is defined as one of below histidine names.<br />
     ALA ARG ASN ASP CYS GLN GLU GLY HSD HID HIS HIE ILE LEU LYS MET PHE PRO SER THR TRP TYR VAL<br />
    - 1.4.
 Glycans in input PDB files should be defined as either ATOM or HETATM.<br />